Maximilian-Seitz/ExDemonKing/chapters/Chapter_5.md

 What I found was a section of tunnel simply ending, but blocked from leading directly into the valley, by a gargantuan slab of stone.
-It's scale suggested it to have been a section of the mountains which had separated.
+Its scale suggested it to have been a section of the mountains which had separated.
 There wasn't a perfect seal between the exit and the blockade, allowing some rays of light to pass, and, more importantly,